-NOTE: If the doors are removed, the courtesy lights 3 will remain on.
+NOTE: If the doors are removed, the courtesy lights will remain on.
+To turn these lights are courted at the second remain on.
 To turn these lights off, remove fuse #4 in the fuse panel.
 Refer to "Fuse Panel" in Section 7 of this manual.